 Other psychiatrists say Jerusalem Syndrome is not a disorder in itself but a manifestation of other psychoses.

 “It’s not Jerusalem that made them psychotic.
-They have previous disturbances and the exhilaration (of Jerusalem) augments their behavior,” said Moshe Kalian, District Psychiatrist of Jerusalem.
+They have previous disturbances and the exhilaration (of Jerusalem) augments their behaviour,” said Moshe Kalian, District Psychiatrist of Jerusalem.

-In most cases, the delusional travelers came with a messianic mission in mind and Jerusalem was just a stage to act it out, Kalian said.
+In most cases, the delusional travellers came with a messianic mission in mind and Jerusalem was just a stage to act it out, Kalian said.

-In two articles published in mental-health journals, Kalian recounts numerous cases of erratic behavior in pilgrims visiting Jerusalem from as far back as the Middle Ages.
-In most cases the travelers’ delusions began elsewhere.
+In two articles published in mental-health journals, Kalian recounts numerous cases of erratic behaviour in pilgrims visiting Jerusalem from as far back as the Middle Ages.
+In most cases the travellers’ delusions began elsewhere.

 Editing by Sara Ledwith